Nanoscale Three-Dimensional Imaging of Integrated Circuits using a Scanning Electron Microscope and Transition-Edge Sensor Spectrometer: MINT System Description

-where F$_S$ is the minimum desired feature size.
-Based on the information known about the demonstration IC sample, the smallest feature size is expected to be 160~nm.
-Thus, the design magnification required is 6875.
-In the current IC sample, the source-to-feature spacing is 8.5~$\mu$m and the sample-to-detector distance is 75~mm.
-When accounting for a target thickness of 100~nm and an approximate IC sample thickness of 3.5~$\mu$m, this results in a system magnification of ~7300 at normal incidence, above the minimum design magnification required to resolve 160~nm features.
-The system magnification will vary with the angle of incidence and depth in the sample, and thus is used as an estimator to ensure that the system geometry is compatible with the desired spatial resolution.
+\emph{M}$_{system}$ will vary with the angle of incidence and depth in the sample, and so is used as an estimator to ensure that the system geometry is compatible with the desired spatial resolution.
 As the angle of incidence $\theta$ changes, the source-to-feature distance increases due to the effective thickness of the spacer scaling as $\sec\theta$.
-This reduces the system geometric magnification at larger angles.
-A factor of 2 was included in the design magnification to account for this effect.
-In general, the thickness can be varied to adjust the system magnification factor for a desired spatial resolution.
+This reduces \emph{M}$_{system}$ at larger angles.
+The factor of 2 was included in the design magnification to account for this effect.
+In general, system parameters such as the TES pixel size and pitch, the source-to-detector distance, and the spacer thickness can be varied to achieve magnification factors suitable for a desired feature size.